Call Us

 Irritability is a symptom of anxiety

 With their body and mind overwhelmed with worry, the person can feel stressed and depleted of energy.
-This can make it difficult for them to shrug off or ignore things as they normally would be able to do.
+This can make it difficult for them to shrug off or ignore things as they normally would be able to.
 In turn, this can cause them to become more irritable and anger quicker.

 People can feel anxious about their anger